top of page

 Wellbeing

 We respect the value and dignity of each person within the church and seek to reach out, nurture and support all who are part of the Body of Christ.
-Chester Diocese offers a number of services which include: therapeutic counselling, consultative support for clergy and licensed workers, mediation, and training through the IME/CME training programmes for clergy and pastoral workers.
+Chester Diocese offers a number of services which include: therapeutic counselling, consultative support for clergy and licensed workers, mediation, and training through the IME/CMD training programmes for clergy and pastoral workers.

 There are many avenues of support available.
 The details of help available can be found below: